FlorianSchepers/Meminto/README.md

 ```Powershell
 $Env:HUGGING_FACE_ACCESS_TOKEN = "YOUR_ACCESS_TOKEN" #Windows PowerShell
 ```
-**Note:** The Hugging face access token is required to be set for both of the below described options.
+**Note:** The Hugging face access token is required to be set for both of the options described below .

 ##### Option 1: Required environment variables for an arbitrary LLM
-In order to ensure privacy you should chose a LLM instance you trust.
-This could be a local instance or an instance e.g. from run by your company.
-In order for Meminto to communicate with the LLM of your choice you will need set the following environment variables before running Meminto:<br>
+In order to ensure privacy, you should choose an LLM instance you trust.
+This could be a local instance or an instance e.g. run by your company.
+In order for Meminto to communicate with the LLM of your choice, you will need set the following environment variables before running Meminto:<br>
 <br>
 On Linux/MacOS:
 ```shell